harrisoncramer/harrisoncramer.me/src/markdown-pages/optimizing-your-webpack-bundle.md

 ...
 ```

-If this isn't possible, really think hard about what dependencies you need.
-In our case, I'm considering swapping out ChartJS for D3 because of how heavy the former is.
-We're only using it to render a few bar charts, is it really worth that extra bloat in our codebase?
+If the library requires you import it wholesale, and the library is very bloated, think hard about about removing it.
+In our case, we may swap out ChartJS for D3.
+We're only using ChartJS to render a few bar charts, is it really worth that extra bloat in our codebase?
 Probably not.

-## Use lazy loading
+## Lazy loading

 This is another step that will require to you refactor your code slighly, but it's worth it.

-The idea of "lazy" loading code is to only make users load code for the components they are currently using.
-Webpack accomplishes this by splitting your code into "chunks" and then only loading the chunks needed to render a particular page.
+Lazy loading lets users download your application in pieces.
+Rather than downloading everything at once, which would take a long time, lazy loading lets users download the code for the current view.
+When they switch views, they make another, small network request for another portion of your code.
+Webpack accomplishes this by splitting your code into "chunks."

-In this project, we're lazy loading our code according to specific routes in our router.
+In loQL, we lazy load according to specific routes in our router.
 Let's take a look at our `app.jsx` file, which contains our routing.

 ```javascript{11-14,5}:title=app.jsx
 import '@fontsource/roboto';